-Pundits also wonder if revenues will ever justify initially high valuations and if rivals could usurp Twitter's efforts with similar features.
-Thus far, Twitter has been following a "grow-first-harvest-later" approach.
-J. Murrell, "Twitter Treads Gently into Advertising Minefield," San Jose Mercury News, April 13, 2010.
+Pundits also wonder if revenues will ever justify its initially high valuation (by 2009 the firm was said to have been worth \$1 billion; by 2011 shares trading on private secondary markets suggested a \$10 billion valuation).D.
+Rushe, "Twitter Valued at \$10bn as Google and Facebook Reportedly Vie to Buy It," Guardian, February 10, 2011.
+Others wonder if rivals could usurp Twitter's efforts with similar features.
+Thus far, Twitter has been following a "grow-first-harvest-later" approach.J.
+Murrell, "Twitter Treads Gently into Advertising Minefield," San Jose Mercury News, April 13, 2010.
 The site's rapid rise has allowed it to attract enough start-up capital to enable it to approach revenue gradually and with caution, in the hopes that it won't alienate users with too much advertising (an approach not unlike Google's efforts to nurture YouTube).
 MIT's Technology Review reports that data sharing deals with Google and Bing may have brought in enough money to make the service profitable in 2009, but that amount was modest (just \$25 million).D.
 Talbot, "Can Twitter Make Money?"
 Technology Review, March/April 2010.
-Twitter's advertising platform is expected to be far more lucrative.
+Twitter's advertising platform is expected to be far more lucrative, but the firm has thus far struggled to find the right model.
 Reflecting Twitter's "deliberately cautious" approach to revenue development, the ad model featuring sponsored "promoted tweets" rolled out first as part of the search, with distribution to individual Twitter feeds progressing as the firm experiments and learns what works best for users and advertisers.

-Another issue-many Twitter users rarely visit the site.
-Most active users post and read tweets using one of many-often free-applications provided by third parties, such as Seesmic, TweetDeck, and Twhirl.
-This happens because Twitter made its data available for free to other developers via API (application programming interface).
+Another issue-as the service grew, many Twitter users rarely visited the firm's Web site.
+Instead, most active users would post and read tweets using one of many-often free-applications provided by third parties, such as Seesmic, TweetDeck, and Twhirl.
+This happened because Twitter made its data available for free to other developers via API (application programming interface)19.
 Exposing data can be a good move as it spawned an ecosystem of over one hundred thousand complementary third-party products and services that enhance Twitter's reach and usefulness (generating network effects from complementary offerings similar to other "platforms" like Windows, iPhone, and Facebook).
-There are potential downsides to such openness.
-If users don't visit Twitter.com, that lessens the impact of any ads running on the site.
-This creates what is known as the "free rider problem," where users benefit from a service while offering no value in exchange.
+But there are potential downsides to such openness.
+If users don't visit Twitter.com, that makes it difficult to count users, serve profiling technologies such as tracking cookies (see Chapter 14 "Google in Three Parts: Search, Online Advertising, and Beyond"), collect additional data on service use, and make money by serving ads or offering promotions on the Web site.
+All this creates what is known as the "free rider problem20," where others benefit from a service while offering no value in exchange.
 Encouraging software and service partners to accept ads for a percentage of the cut could lessen the free rider problem.P.
 Kafka, "Twitter's Ad Plan: Copy Google," AllThingsD, February 25, 2010.

-- 22. Programming hooks, or guidelines, published by firms that tell other programs how to get a service to perform a task such as send or receive data.
-For example, Amazon.com provides APIs to let developers write their own applications and Websites that can send the firm orders. - 23.
+- When users don't visit a service, it makes it difficult to spread awareness of new products and features.
+It can also create branding challenges and customer frustration.
+Twitter execs lamented that customers were often confused when they - Programming hooks, or guidelines, published by firms that tell other programs how to get a service to perform a task such as send or receive data.
+For example, Amazon.com provides APIs to let developers write their own applications and Websites that can send the firm orders. - 20.
 When others take advantage of a user or service without providing any sort of reciprocal benefit.